telenkor/ram-drive/README.md

 # RAM Drive
 RAM Drive for Mac OS with a simple graphical user interface.
 AppleScript powered.
+Designed to create a disk partition in RAM.

 If you have a sufficient amount of RAM and you rarely use all of it, then with this program you can:
 - Place some cache here